pauldoomgov/cheesewatch/README.md

 the output is stored under the `results/` directory in the repo.
 The nest time the tasks are run the new output is compared to the old.

-If the result is different, notifications are sent.
+If the result is different, the mouse gets very angry and notifications are sent.
 The next time the job runs it will expect whatever was returned last time.

 ## Security and Privacy